LCD screens and displays

 There's a great page called

-History and Properties of Liquid Crystals on the Nobel website.
+History and Properties of Liquid Crystals, archived from the Nobel Prize website.

 What is polarized light?